BKMbigo/solitaire-compose/docs/multiplatform_targets.md

 if (te == null) {

-    // Wasm-GC has been initialized successfully
+    // Wasm-GC has been initialized successfully.
+You can now hide your loading screen

 } else {

     // Problem instantiating Wasm-GC.
 Probably the user's browser does not support Wasm-GC
+    // You can direct the user on how to activate wasm-gc on thier browser

 }
 ```